Las Vegas Public Records Directory

 Jail & Inmate Records

-The Clark County Detention Center in Las Vegas serves as the primary facility for housing individuals arrested anywhere in the county.
+The Clark County Detention Center in Las Vegas is the primary facility for housing individuals arrested anywhere in Clark County.
 The booking process here follows standard protocol: fingerprinting, photographing, and recording personal information of each detainee as they enter the system.
 Inmate information—including charges and bond amounts—can be accessed through an online inmate search tool provided by the LVMPD, giving families and attorneys a way to locate individuals in custody.

 Visitation at the detention center operates under regulated hours with specific rules that visitors must follow.
 Nevada's bond and bail process allows detainees to secure release pending trial, either through the court directly or by working with a bail bondsman.